Leo Frank: In popular culture

-During the trial, the Atlanta musician and millworker Fiddlin' John Carson wrote and performed a murder ballad entitled "Little Mary Phagan".
+During the trial, Atlanta musician and millworker Fiddlin' John Carson wrote and performed a murder ballad entitled "Little Mary Phagan".
 During the mill strikes of 1914, Carson sang "Little Mary Phagan" to crowds from the Fulton County courthouse steps.
 His daughter, Moonshine Kate, later recorded the song.
 An unrecorded Carson song, "Dear Old Oak in Georgia", sentimentalizes the tree from which Leo Frank was hanged.

 The Frank case has been the subject of several media adaptations.
 In 1921, African-American director Oscar Micheaux directed a silent race film entitled The Gunsaulus Mystery, followed by Murder in Harlem in 1935.
 In 1937, Mervyn LeRoy directed They Won't Forget, based on the Ward Greene novel Death in The Deep South, which was in turn inspired by the Frank case.

 An episode of the 1964 TV series Profiles in Courage dramatized Governor John M. Slaton's decision to commute Frank's sentence.
 The episode starred Walter Matthau as Governor Slaton and Michael Constantine as Tom Watson.
-The 1988 TV miniseries The Murder of Mary Phagan was broadcast on NBC, starring Jack Lemmon as Gov. John Slaton and also featuring Kevin Spacey.
+The 1988 TV miniseries The Murder of Mary Phagan was broadcast on NBC, starring Jack Lemmon as Gov. John Slaton, and featured Kevin Spacey.

 The 1998 Broadway musical Parade, based on the case, won two Tony Awards.
+A 2023 Broadway revival of Parade won Tony Awards for Best Revival of a Musical and Best Direction of a Musical.

 In 2009, Ben Loeterman directed the documentary film The People v.
 Leo Frank.

+The life of Leo Frank appears in the documentary series "A Jew in America – Torn Identity", which explores stories of American Jews and their search for identity.

+In 2024, political commentator Candace Owens revived antisemitic tropes on social media in reference to the Frank case.
+She accused the ADL of having ties to the Ku Klux Klan.